-DAILY
+DAILY -

-Late gates - SLT on late gate daily.
-Detentions set through LNI, where appropriate, on the day.
+Late gates - SLT on late gate daily

-Pastoral Managers - Phone calls for those who are absent.
-Visits to families where safeguarding concerns.
+Pastoral Managers - Phone calls for those who are absent

+Visits to families where safeguarding concerns

 Attendance Officer - Daily clear N codes.
 Daily attendance email shared.
-All parental calls/ messages logged on SIMS.
+All parental calls/messages logged on SIMS.

-PMs/HOY - provide students returning from a period of substantial absence with a meeting to ensure a successful reintegration back into full time education.
+Class Teachers - provide students returning from a period of substantial absence with a meeting to ensure a successful reintegration back into full time education.
 All strategies and support agreed at this meeting is clearly communicated to all staff and parents/carers.

-Form Tutor - take special responsibility for encouraging students to attend school and helping them to settle back in.
+Class Teachers - take special responsibility for encouraging students to attend school and helping them to settle back in.

-Heads of Departments - to initiate procedures to help students to catch up with missed work.
+Class Teachers - to initiate procedures to help students to catch up with missed work.

-WEEKLY
+WEEKLY -

-HOY/ Attendance Officer - to review less than 96% attendance for all students within year.
-Identify target students for Form Tutor discussion and who require letters Form tutors - to discuss attendance with students and make calls home as directed by HOY.
+Attendance officer - to review less than 96% attendance for all students within year.
+Identify target students for Class Teacher discussion and who require letters

+Class Teacher - to discuss attendance with students and make calls home as directed by Head Teacher/Attendance Officer.

-Attendance Officer - N codes cleared each week (ideally do this daily) and letters out for attendance concerns.
-Praise texts for 100% attenders to be sent.
+Attendance officer - N codes cleared each week (ideally do this daily) and letters out for attendance concerns.